-Shawn Bates has more than 17 years of practice as a business trial lawyer heavily focused on energy sector litigation as well as various other industries.
+Shawn Bates has more than 20 years of practice as a business trial lawyer heavily focused on energy sector litigation as well as various other industries.
 He is a seasoned first-chair trial lawyer on cases involving tens of millions of dollars.
-He has conducted more than 250 depositions and supervised colleagues on matters of varying size.
+He has conducted hundreds of depositions and supervised colleagues on matters of varying size.

 He focuses his practice on litigation and arbitration of complex disputes for clients in the energy sector (oil and gas companies, pipeline builders/owners, electric and gas utilities, and other energy sector companies) as well as financial entities, medical entities and others.
 These disputes include a broad range of claims such as business torts, misappropriation of trade secrets, noncompete agreements, breach of contract, fraud, trademark/copyright, and similar disputes.
 His practice includes numerous successful applications for temporary injunctive relief (TROs and temporary injunctions).

 He has been recognized by attorneys across the United States, making the list of the Best Lawyers in America 2020 for commercial litigation.
 Mr. Bates is a former partner at Yetter Coleman LLP and was formerly Of Counsel at Schwartz, Junell, Greenberg & Oathout, LLP.
 He holds a Certificate in Advanced Arbitration Skills from the A.A.
 White Dispute Resolution Center of the University of Houston Law Center.
 Before obtaining his law degree magna cum laude at Georgetown University Law Center, Mr. Bates worked for the U.S. Government, as a Senior Auditor in the US Department of State’s Office of Inspector General, and as a Senior Evaluator in the U.S. Government Accountability Office.

 Mr. Bates has served the community by being a United Way Young Leader and a United Way Community Investment Volunteer.
 He also served on the Board of Directors of Santa Maria Hostel, a Houston-based non-profit organization that provides in-patient treatment for women battling addiction and abuse, and their children.